-In this post, 18 cruise bloggers reveal the reasons they love to cruise with particular cruise lines.
+In this post, 20 popular cruise bloggers reveal the real reasons they love to cruise with particular cruise lines.

 Choosing the right cruise for you can be a tough decision.
 With so many cruise lines offering a vast array of itineraries, how do you know if you’re going to enjoy it?
 When you’re trying to book your cruise holiday, you want to make sure that it’s the best it can be.

 Had it not been for the temporary suspension of worldwide cruises due to the Covid-19 Pandemic, CLIA predicted that 32 million people would cruise in 2020.
 Cruise holidays have seen a rapid growth in popularity over the last few years.

 The beauty of cruising is that there are so many different cruise lines to choose from to suit different tastes and budgets, this is what makes the industry unique and sets it apart from other travel markets.
 The cruise lines have the opportunity to carve out their own niche to appeal to consumers.
 Many of today’s travellers are increasingly motivated to collect memories and experiences rather than material things and so cruise lines are competing to offer consumers the best experiences both onboard and ashore.

 The attitude around cruising is changing, no matter the generation.
 More than 66% of Generation X and 71% of Millennials have a more positive attitude about cruising compared to two years ago.CLIA

 To illustrate the point that there is a ‘cruise line out there for everyone‘ I decided to ask a group of cruise bloggers to tell me their favourite cruise line with their reasons.
 They all share a love of cruising but as you will see, they gave varied responses, even those who chose the same cruise line, did so for very different reasons.